Editor's Note: Find all of The Atlantic’s “Best of 2017” coverage here.

 “Bodak Yellow,” Cardi B

-It’s rap’s devilishly fun “These Boots Are Made for Walkin’,” with a woman asserting dominance—over enemies, and over the American dream—with six-inch spikes as her weapon.
+It’s rap’s devilishly fun “These Boots Are Made for Walkin’,” with a woman asserting dominance—over enemies, and over the American dream—using six-inch spikes as her weapon.

 “Butterfly Prowler,” Clark